In today’s bustling world, the green that used to pervade everyday human life sometimes gets lost.

 Urban ecology refers more broadly to the structure of the metropolitan environment: its horizontal and vertical surfaces, its green spaces, its food and water supplies.
 (Food and water for plants and animals, that is, rather than us.)

-Ultimately, fostering a healthy urban ecology means learning what makes it healthy and what we can do, day by day, to keep it so.
+Ultimately, fostering a healthy urban ecology means learning what makes it healthy and sustainable and what we can do, day by day, to keep it so.
 It also means understanding who wants to live within our cities as well as how those cities currently fail to serve such species.

 Why Do Urban Environments Degrade Ecological Spaces?

 The above, in turn, requires an understanding of how cities degrade ecological spaces.

 You don’t need a degree in rocket science (or civil engineering) to see why previous habitats get displaced by the building and expansion of a village, town, city or major metropolitan area.
 Any time we disrupt the ecosphere – the sum environment of all the Earth – on a scale large or small, we cause distress to the plants and animals living there.

 - Stormwater runoff, which causes sewer overflows and poisons natural waterways

 - Erosion from deforestation, soil depletion and runoff

 Most of us frown and sigh and wonder what to do … then go get another chai latte, because really, what are we supposed to do against the magnitude of today’s disrupted wild ecology?